 If mind and matter then are to be considered part of a dualism, it will not be a "material substance" dualism, but it can still be a "physical substance" dualism, since mind and matter are both physical and "substantial," in the sense of having real causal power.
 We recognize that something immaterial

 The Evolution of Information Structures to Become Minds

 How did material substances come to be able to think?
 Ancient philosophers assumed that mind and thought must be primordial, perhaps even prior to the creation of matter.
-But we can now outline the creation and evolution of information from an initial state of the universe (with minimal, essentially zero information and no material at all) to the “information age” of today.
+But we can now outline the creation and evolution of information from an initial state of the universe (with minimal, essentially zero information and perhaps even no material at all) to the “information age” of today.
 We call it the cosmic creation process

 Information philosophy makes the straightforward claim that human beings, especially their minds, are the most highly evolved form of information generation and processing system in the known universe.
 Recognizing this simple fact provides a radically new perspective on the central problems of psychology and philosophy of mind.

 In a very deep sense, we are information

-The story of evolution from a matter-free universe origin to the information-processing brain/mind can be told in three major emergences:
+The story of evolution from the universe origin to the information-processing brain/mind can be told in three major emergences